 5. Keep your skin moisturised

-Sunscreen has come a long way in the past decade, as scientists and skincare companies have begun to realise that people don't want to sacrifice their skin health or carefully applied makeup by smattering a thick white sheen over their face.
+Sunscreen has come a long way in the past decade, as scientists and skin care companies have realised that people don't want to sacrifice their skin health or careful makeup appearance by smattering a thick white sheen over their face and waiting for acne to develop.

 How often do I need to reapply sunscreen indoors?

-It's always important to apply sunscreen regularly, whether you are indoors or outside.
-We recommend reapplying sunscreen every 4-6 hours indoors.
+Sunscreen should be reapplied every 4–6 hours indoors.
 It may seem like a lot at first, but remember, sun damage is cumulative and exposed skin is at risk of UV rays inside and out.
+Ultraviolet radiation damages DNA and enough recurrent damage inhibits your skin cells' capacity to repair DNA, increasing their chances of becoming malignant.

-If you want to take your skincare to the next level, there is nothing better than a professional skin check to provide a unique certainty to your skin health.
+If you want to take your skincare to the next level, there is nothing better than a professional skin check to provide a unique clarity to your skin health.
+Skin cancer is, ultimately, Australia's cancer, and regular, comprehensive skin checks are your best bet to ensure certainty about your skin's health.

 View More Posts By Category